Zaczero/CBBI/README.md

 Defines a requests-supported proxy string used during Google Trends metric calculation.
 If unset or empty, a direct connection will be made.
-It may be used to resolve the `Google returned a response with code 429` issue.
+It can be used to resolve the `Google returned a response with code 429` issue.

 #### Example usage